 2nd spot: 8 mile – Brooklyn Academy of Music, Brooklyn

 If you want to avoid the crowd, another option is to try the Brooklyn Academy of Music location where things are much quieter.
-The 3 first waves of runner (divided at the beginning of the race to avoid congestion) come together at miles 8.
+The 3 first waves of runners (divided at the beginning of the race to avoid congestion) come together at miles 8.

 3rd spot: Mile 14: Vernon Blvd and Jackson Avenue, Queens

-After crossing the Pulaski Bridge, the marathon heads to Long Island City/ Hunters Point, this is the mid race.
+After crossing the Pulaski Bridge, the marathon heads to Long Island City/ Hunters Point, this is the mid-race.
 The route goes toward Vernon Boulevard and the Queensboro Bridge.
 This quiet residential neighborhood offers a nice view without any barricades in order to cheer the runner passing by.

 4th spot: Mile 20-138th Street, Bronx